hrabbit/openelec-xboxdrv/README.md

 Binary driver for xboxdrv.

-The idea of this is to provide a plugin that can be applied to any homebrew build of OpenElec to provide drivers for the Xbox remote control.
+The idea of this is to provide a plugin that can be applied to any homebrew build of OpenElec to provide drivers for the Xbox game controller.

 This build possibly won't be maintained as I don't own one of these controllers, yet hope that somebody out there has a need for and is willing to fork/maintain this code.